Skip to main content

 Mobile operators are key to unlocking the revenue potential of A2P SMS messaging; but the problem of lost revenue from using gray routes continues to ruin much of the industry.
 There are two main reasons.
 Explains Gavin Patterson, Chief Data Analyst of Mobilesquared.

-First, the SMS that are delivered on gray routes exploit the gaps in the GSM mobile framework so that the SMS termination charges; (where the mobile operator collects revenue) are incremented sideways.
-This means that business A2P SMS can be offered at a lower market value; denying mobile operators and tier one earnings of tier one messaging aggregators.
+First, SMS messages delivered over gray routes exploit loopholes in the GSM mobile framework, driving SMS termination charges (where the mobile operator collects revenue) sideways.
+This means that enterprise A2P SMS messages can be offered at a lower market value, denying mobile operators and Tier 1 messaging aggregators revenue.

-Secondly; the quality of message delivery is very poor as the SMS is routed through networks of often unregulated and poorly constructed mobile operators in remote corners of the globe.
-For example, while a firm might be attracted to the low prices offered; some of the messages they are buying are likely to arrive late, if at all.
-For notification, marketing or customer support functions that increasingly rely on corporate SMS; this is one of the main faults.
+Second, message delivery quality is extremely poor because SMS messages are routed through often unregulated and poorly constructed mobile operator networks in remote corners of the globe.
+For example, while a business might be attracted by the low prices offered, it's likely that some of the messages they purchase will arrive late, if at all.
+For notification, marketing, or customer service functions that increasingly rely on business SMS, this is a major weakness.

 Research conducted by Mobilesquared; revealed that revenue loss and fraud prevention have become the key driver for mobile operators implementing SMS firewalls.

-At the end of 2017, the mobile operators' 48% had effectively “blocked” their network by investing in a next-generation SMS firewall capable of identifying the traffic of the white routes and blocking the traffic of the gray routes.
-We believe that by 2022, mobile operators' 82% will have invested in a next generation SMS firewall.
+By the end of 2017, mobile operators' 48% had effectively "locked down" their network by investing in a next-generation SMS firewall capable of identifying white-route traffic and blocking gray-route traffic.
+We believe that by 2022, mobile operators' 82% will have invested in a next-generation SMS firewall.

 Lost revenue

-Nonetheless, this means that it is going through a lot of non-monetized gray route traffic and, in the short term; gray route traffic clearly has a negative impact on potential A2P SMS revenue.
-We estimate that if all gray routing messages were to be instantly converted to white routing traffic starting in 2017; this would potentially generate cumulative global SMS A2P extra revenue of $ 36.52 billion by the end of 2022.
+Nonetheless, this means a lot of unmonetized gray route traffic is flowing through, and in the short term, gray route traffic is clearly negatively impacting potential A2P SMS revenue.
+We estimate that if all gray route messages were to be instantly converted to white route traffic starting in 2017, this would potentially generate cumulative additional global A2P SMS revenue of $36.52 billion by the end of 2022.

-Although the impact of revenue losses on the A2P SMS messaging industry decreases over the forecast period; first mobile operators implement next generation SMS firewall; Gray route traffic can first be converted to white route revenue.
+Although the impact of revenue losses on the A2P SMS messaging industry will diminish over the forecast period, as mobile operators deploy next-generation SMS firewalls, gray-route traffic can be converted into white-route revenue earlier.

-However, the impact of converting revenue from gray to white on the overall value chain is immense.
-Mobile operators control most of their messaging revenue and their hold would shrink as more and more networks are blocked; putting increasing pressure on aggregators active in the gray market.
+However, the impact of the shift from gray to white market revenue on the overall value chain is immense.
+Mobile operators control the majority of messaging revenue, and their grip would tighten as more and more networks are blocked, putting increasing pressure on aggregators active in the gray market.

-Not only would the market share of aggregators shrink; but effective income would also decrease, favoring further consolidation on the market.
-This is because although gray route messages are charged at a fraction of the cost of the white route; there is a significant volume in gray that is entirely attributable to the aggregators.
+Not only would aggregators' market share decline, but their actual revenue would also decline, encouraging further market consolidation.
+This is because, although gray route messages are charged at a fraction of the cost of white routes, there is significant gray route volume that is entirely attributable to aggregators.

 With the transition from the gray to the white route; aggregators would only be able to operate at the margins between the authorized wholesale and termination rates charged by mobile operators, increasing the pressure on their side of the supply chain.